Man who claims his adult daughter is held against her will by R. Kelly alleges he was threatened

 The parents' attorney, Gerald Griggs, said he has information that Joycelyn Savage "is with Mr. Kelly and she is being held against her will in Chicago."

 In a video released in May 2018, Joycelyn Savage denied she was being held against her will.
-Her parents dismiss her statements in the video, believing she was being coerced.
+Her parents dismiss her statements in the video.
+They believe she was being coerced.

 Mason allegedly told Timothy Savage: "I'm gonna do harm to you and your family, when I see, you I'm gonna get you, I'm going to f------ kill you," the 2018 police report says.